Budget Direct has insured motorists in The Garden State since 2000.

 Assessments and repairs

-If your damaged vehicle is driveable, we’ll get you to take it to one of our network repairers for an assessment and repairs.
+If your damaged vehicle is driveable, we’ll ask you to take it to one of the following to be assessed and fixed:

 Alternatively, we may ask you to take your car to one of our three assessment centres, in Melbourne: